tsainei/portfolio/_posts/2020-12-03-100DaysOfCode - Day 5 Counter Project.md

 > This is my project: [Day5_counter_project](https://portfolio.tsainei.com/100DaysOfCode/Day5_counter_project/) and my [code](https://github.com/tsainei/portfolio/tree/main/100DaysOfCode/Day5_counter_project).

-At first, I find it easy, but somehow my code is not so elegent.
-I deal with the two buttons separately.
+At first, I find it easy, but somehow my code is not so elegent, since I deal with the two buttons separately.
 There must be a way for me to deal with them together.

 ```
 const prevBtn = document.querySelector('.prevBtn');